-Our education resources section compliments this and includes information on classroom resources, downloadable resources, books and electronic textbooks.
-Our access to exams and texts section includes information on accessible exams, including how to modify papers and how to obtain past papers.
+Our education resources section compliments our guidance on teaching and learning and tells you about classroom resources including books and electronic textbooks.
+In our access to exams and texts section you'll find information on making exams accessible, including how to modify papers and how to obtain past papers.
 Our technology in education and independent learning sections explore how technology can help facilitate greater learning.

 Events, training and networks for education professionals

-There are some really useful events, training and networks for education professionals working with children and young people with visual impairment, including those with complex needs.
-These networks and events help to bring professionals together from a variety of settings to share effective practice, professional development, networking and peer support.
+Find out about some really useful events, training and networks for education professionals working with children and young people with vision impairment, including those with complex needs.
+These networks and events help to bring professionals together from different settings to share effective practice, professional development, networking and peer support.